 Minimizing asset turnover

-Every time you sell an investment asset held outside of a tax-advantaged account such as a 401(k), you incur either a capital gain or a capital loss.
+Typically, when you sell an investment asset held outside of a tax-advantaged account such as a 401(k), you incur either a capital gain or a capital loss.
 That's why financial advisors say one of the easiest ways to minimize your tax exposure is to simply avoid selling unless you absolutely have to.